-2. Asses the organization
+2. Asses the organisation

 Begin by analyzing the organization's current status so as to avoid spending time and energy on the wrong things.
-Analysis of the organization’s current status serves as the basis for how to proceed with work on your quality management system.
+Analysis of the organisation’s current status serves as the basis for how to proceed with work on your quality management system.

 3. Decide on the content - quality policy

-The analysis of your organization’s current status will have given you an idea of what stage your quality work is currently at.
+The analysis of your organisation’s current status will have given you an idea of what stage your quality work is currently at.
 The next step is to establish what will be included in your management system.
 The following elements are usually included: